 The EG-1 was announced (and teased) long before the KafaTek offerings, building anticipation for it to be the champion of single-dosing specific motorized grinders.
-With 80 mm flat burrs, an external grind speed control module, and adjustable portafilter rails, the EG-1 really forged a new frontier; actually being targeted towards retail and cafes, rather than just home applications.
-It builds on much of what has made the HG-1 so successful with minimal retention, high-quality uber-clean design, and focus on their blind shaker/tumbler system to alleviate clumping and (potentially) reduce the need for WDT.
+With 80 mm flat burrs, adjustable grind speed control, and adjustable portafilter rails, the EG-1 was actually being targeted towards retail and cafes, rather than just home applications.
+It builds on much of what has made the HG-1 so successful with minimal retention, high-quality, uber-clean design, and focus on their blind shaker/tumbler system to alleviate clumping and (potentially) reduce the need for WDT.

 The Home-Barista world was waiting on pins and needles for this to be that grinder to fill the black hole mentioned above, but then the price was announced.
-At $3295 this was no longer an option for most.
+At $3495 this was no longer an option for most and the highest priced option in this class.
 To reduce the appeal to home users even further, the KafaTek offerings were announced, launched, and delivered in between the announcement and first delivery of the EG-1 with pretty much the same feature set at $1000 less.
 To give credit where credit is due, the EG-1 is targeted at very specialized cafes, labs, and commercial environments, and advertised to withstand such demands.
 Interestingly enough, the KafaTek models are rated such that one could predict they could withstand the same abuse.

 Competition aside, the EG-1 is a very attractive, well-built, and well thought out grinder.
 The portafilter/blind shaker holder and dosing ring is very clever and versatile, and the whole package is very futuristic looking.
 The EG-1 is marketed as providing all the control one could ever desire for both drip and espresso grinding duties.
 There was an early concern that prototype units needed Allen key to adjust grind fineness, but it appears a clever system has been designed to address this by pulling the collar up, rotating to adjust fineness, and then returning to set the grind size.

 The grinder is much larger than it appears in pictures, at least to me.
 Definitely larger than the KafaTek Monolith.
-It also has a somewhat polarizing external power source and motor speed control module.
-This module does have a very cool retro-esque display showing the grind speed, but some are irritated that is another item on the counter.
+It did have a somewhat polarizing external power source and motor speed control module, that has now cleanly been incorporated into the base of the unit.